ni/niveristand-custom-device-build-tools/lv/operations/DiffVI/README.md

 This command takes the following arguments:

 1. `-NewVI` - Full path to the new version of the VI
-2. `-OldVI` - Full path to the older version of the VI
+2. `-OldVI` - Optional.
+Full path to the older version of the VI
 3. `-OutputDir` - Path to the folder where the screenshot will be created

 ## Example Scripts

 These tools can be called as part of a CI Workflow such as this Repository's.
 For an example on how to set up a script to take advantage of this, check out [labview_diff.py](https://github.com/ni/niveristand-custom-device-build-tools/blob/master/resources/labview_diff.py).

-If you have created Pull Requests on Github and would like to create a post with the diff as part of your workflow, check out [github_commenter.py](https://github.com/ni/niveristand-custom-device-build-tools/blob/master/resources/github_commenter.py).
+If you have created Pull Requests on GitHub and would like to create a post with the diff as part of your workflow, check out [github_commenter.py](https://github.com/ni/niveristand-custom-device-build-tools/blob/master/resources/github_commenter.py).